Cities of the Philippines

 A city is entitled to at least one representative in the House of Representatives if its population reaches 250,000.
-Cities are allowed to use a common seal.
-As corporate entities, cities have the power to take, purchase, receive, hold, lease, convey, and dispose of real and personal property for its general interests, condemn private property for public use (eminent domain), contract and be contracted with, sue and exercise all the powers conferred to it by Congress.
-Only an Act of Congress can create or amend a city charter, and with this city charter Congress confers on a city certain powers that regular municipalities or even other cities may not have.
+Cities are also allowed to use a common seal.
+As corporate entities, they have the power to acquire, hold, lease, convey, and dispose of real and personal property for their general interests; condemn private property for public use (eminent domain); enter into contracts; sue and be sued; and exercise all other powers conferred on them by Congress.
+Only an act of Congress can create or amend a city charter, and through this charter, Congress may grant a city certain powers not available to regular municipalities—or even to other cities.

-Despite the differences in the powers accorded to each city, all cities regardless of status are given a bigger share of the Internal Revenue Allotment (IRA) compared to regular municipalities, as well as being generally more autonomous than regular municipalities.
+Despite differences in the powers accorded to each city, all cities, regardless of status, receive a larger share of the Internal Revenue Allotment (IRA) than regular municipalities, and are generally more autonomous than municipalities.

 Government

 A city's local government is headed by a mayor elected by popular vote.
 The vice mayor serves as the presiding officer of the Sangguniang Panlungsod (city council), which serves as the city's legislative body.
 Upon receiving their charters, cities also receive a full complement of executive departments to better serve their constituents.
 Some departments are established on a case-by-case basis, depending on the needs of the city.